-Quiet and energy efficient.
+Quiet and energy-efficient.
 Can be used indoors or outdoors.
 Includes an optional stand but can also be mounted on the wall.
 Made of durable, quality materials.
-Heats up quickly and has a generous eight-foot cord.
+Heats up quickly and possesses generous eight-foot cord.

 Not as aesthetically designed as some alternatives.

 Disc design is subtle and versatile.
-Both a radiant and convective heater and can be used indoors or outdoors.
+Both radiant and convective heater and can be used indoors or outdoors.
 Emits safe, comfortable heat.
-Weather resistant.
+Weather-resistant.
 Mounts onto ceiling to keep floor and wall space clear.
-8-foot heat range.
+Eight-foot heat range.